• Homepage

 Yet, in some parts of the world, women achieving the same will be considered aggressive, unlikeable, and bad mothers.

-Yes, this type of thinking still exists in 2022.
+Yes, this type of thinking still exists.

 And you must be aware of it to ensure these limiting beliefs never stop you from achieving success.